Paulinebtx/tdd/README.md

 Code that takes a number as input and as output gives :
     -'Fizz' if the number is divisible by 3,
     - 'Buzz' if the number is divisible by 5,
-    - 'FizzBuzz' for both the input number for other cases
+    - 'FizzBuzz' for both the input number for other cases (Unit Testing)